asreview/asreview/docs/source/features/post_screening.rst

 2. Start a new project, upload a dataset and select prior knowledge.
 3. Navigate to the Project Dashboard.
 4. Click the *download* icon (see screenshot below), or click on *Download Results*.
-5. You will be asked whether you want to save an excel or a csv file.
+5. You will be asked whether you want to save an Excel file, a CSV file, or a RIS file containing the relevant/irrelevant papers or the list of papers not seen during the screening proces. .
 6. You will be asked where to save the file.

 Three columns will be added to your dataset: